St Helen's Church, Sefton: Notable parishioners

 Among those buried at Sefton are the ancestors of the Blundell family of Little Crosby, and the Molyneux family of Sefton and Croxteth, who both have their own side chapel at Sefton.
 The Rothwells of Ormskirk, responsible for much of the redecoration of the Victorian period, are also buried here.

 Of the Molyneux family, Sir Richard (d.1290) and Sir William Molyneux (d.1320), knights of the Crusades, are entombed within the church, and are its oldest inhabitants.
 Their effigies now lie beneath an arch moulding set into the wall in the Molyneux chapel, which is outside of the 14th-century church walls.

 Of the Blundell family, squires at Little Crosby since the 11th century, the 17th- and early 18th-century diarist, Nicholas Blundell is entombed in the Blundell family crypt, beneath the Blundell chapel.

 In the churchyard, John Saddler, father of Transfer Printing is buried.

 In Literature

 An engraving of the interior, showing a bridal couple, in Fisher's Drawing Room Scrap Book, 1834 is accompanied by a skit by Letitia Elizabeth Landon on the folly of marriage.

 Visiting Sefton

-The Church is open for visitors every Monday morning from 10am until 12pm; Easter and August Bank Holidays from 2pm to 4pm; and Heritage Days in September.
+The Church is open for visitors every Monday morning from 9.30am until 12.30pm and Heritage Days in September.
 Please see www.achurchnearyou.com for more details.